 - Appointments are available seven days/week.

-Mold Sampling includes laboratory analysis of air and surface samples.
-The samples are analyzed by an independent, nationally accredited laboratory that has years of experience in indoor air quality analysis.
+Our Mold Assessment includes laboratory analysis of air and surface samples.
+Air, surface or bulk samples are taken as requested or needed, depending on existing conditions and our client’s needs.
+The samples are analyzed by an independent, nationally accredited laboratory that has years of experience in indoor air quality testing.
 The lab analysis is presented in an easily understood lab report and includes interpretation by your Tiger Mold Specialist.
-Mold sampling is available as part of a Mold Inspection or as a Sampling-only service.
-Our sampling-only service includes a visual evaluation of the home or building to determine the most accurate & effective sampling areas, and recommended number of samples.
+The report also includes photos if needed, and recommendations on how to proceed.
+Tiger’s Mold Assessment is available in conjunction with a Home Inspection or as a stand-alone service.

 Tiger also offers Airborne Particulate Screening, an analysis of air samples to determine the level of over 20 common airborne allergens including many types of fibers, insect residue, soot, silicate, dander and more.
 This service provides valuable information to homeowners regarding the air quality in their homes or in the workplace and helps determine if any of these allergens may be causing adverse health effects.

 Our Mold Assessment and Airborne Particulate Screening reports offer valuable insight into the air quality of the home or building that goes well beyond the visual.
 Follow-up consultation with our specialists is always available.

 Airborne allergens can have a significant effect on your health.
 Our Airborne Particulate Screening will identify the indoor levels of over 20 common airborne allergens, invaluable information for those with allergies or respiratory concerns.
 If you suspect that unidentified allergens may be affecting your health at home or at the workplace, Tiger’s Airborne Particulate Screening can help.
 This screening can be performed in conjunction with a Home Inspection or Mold Assessment, or as a stand-alone service.